Types of Aid

 Bureau of Indian Affairs (BIA)

 If you qualify for BIA funds, you should start by contacting your local BIA Agency.
 Paperwork completed early will ensure timely arrival of your funding.

 Financial aid is available for mentally or physically disabled persons.
 Contact your local Voc-Rehab office.

 Contact the Veteran's Center at (888) 442-4551 or the Financial Aid office at Mitchell Technical College to request information about the programs for which you may qualify.
 For more information visit the Veteran's Administration website.

 Members of the National Guard may qualify for 100% tuition benefits and monthly stipends under the Chapter 1606 program.
 Contact your commanding officer.

 WIOA is designed to help job seekers access employment, education, training and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.
 Click here for more information.

-MTI accepts other scholarships and will assist anyone with these.
+Mitchell Technical College accepts other scholarships and will assist anyone with these.
 Click here for details.